jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-17-particles-online-editor-for-sparks-js.markdown

 * we do that by storing state in url.
 * it makes it super easy to share your particles effects with others.
 * name sparkseditor without E
+* ok All is dandy in our perfect pinky world ?
-* ok it makes super long+ugly urls, but
+* on the down side, it makes super long+ugly urls, but [url shoterning](http://en.wikipedia.org/wiki/URL_shortening) helps us reduces this issue.
-[url shoterning](http://en.wikipedia.org/wiki/URL_shortening)
-helps us reduces this issue.
 * in our case we use [bitly](https://bitly.com/)
 * html5 is all its power
 * all is static files
 * no specific server to run, no need to admin, no risk to go offline
-* oh and by the way im not even paying to host this application.
+* oh and by the way i dont not even have to pay for hosting this application.
 * the web is becoming something real nice :)
-* all works in the browser, no server required, no server which can go offline
 * lower the barrier of entry on sparks.js three.js particles
 * some examples
   * ok but which one ?